alexanderkozlenko/random-org/README.md

     // Each generation method has a corresponding one for generating random data
     // with signature, which can be verified afterwards var sin = await client.GenerateSignedIntegersAsync(1, 0, 10, false);
-    // Signature verification can be executed without specifying an API key var vin = await client.VerifySignatureAsync(sin.Random, sin.Signature);
+    var vin = await client.VerifySignatureAsync(sin.Random, sin.Signature);

     Console.WriteLine("Random integer: " + bin.Random.Data[0]);